hayde0264/CS-Degree/Collections/background.md

   Intersect([]string) Collection          // Removes any values from the original collection that are not present in the given collection.

-  IntersectByKeys(map[string]interface{}) Collection      // Removes any keys from the original collection that  are not present in the given collection.

-  isEmpty() bool                          // Returns true if the collection is empty; otherwise false is returned.
+  IntersectByKeys(map[string]interface{}) Collection      /* Removes any keys from the original collection that  are not present in the given 									     collection.*/ isEmpty() bool                          // Returns true if the collection is empty; otherwise false is returned.

   isNotEmpty() bool                       // Returns true if the collection is not empty; other false is returned.

-  KeyBy(interface{}) Collection           // Keys the collection by the given key.
-If multiple items have the same key, only the last one will appear in the new collection.
+  KeyBy(interface{}) Collection           /* Keys the collection by the given key.
+If multiple items have the same key, only the last one will appear in 					      the new collection.*/
   Keys() Collection                       // Returns all of the collection's keys.

   Last(..CB) interface{}                  // Returns the last element in the collection that passes a given truth test.